 Slow Food Members receive advance notice and a discounted rate for all of our events.
 This one currently has just 9 spots left!

 According to Putnam, “Mangalitsa pigs are a traditional breed, essentially unchanged from 1833.
 In the past, when plant oils and margarine weren’t available, Mangalitsa pigs produced the fatty products like lard, lardo and bacon that consumers demanded.
-Mangalitsa pigs aren’t necessary anymore, but they taste the best and produce the best products.”
+Mangalitsa pigs aren’t necessary anymore, but they taste the best and produce the best products.”What is a Mangalitsa Pig?

 In 2006, Heath Putnam, the founder of Heath Putnam Farms, encountered Mangalitsa while working in Europe.
 Impressed by its exceptional quality, and aware that America had nothing comparable, he imported a herd and began production here in Washington State.
 Unlike all popular breeds of hogs, which are meat-type, the Mangalitsa is an extreme lard-type breed.
 The Mangalitsa (pronounced MON-go-leet-sa) was created in 1833 by the Hungarian Royal Archduke Jozsef.
 Lard-type breeds produce high-quality fat and very marbled, juicy and flavorful meat.
 Mangalitsa fat is more unsaturated than normal pig fat, so it tastes much lighter, cleaner and melts at a lower temperature.
 The fat is also healthier and keeps longer, due to higher levels of oleic acid.
 For more information on Mangalitsa pork and where to find it, visit Heath Putnam Farms.